MuhammadUzairAhmed/ELECTROHOUSE/README.md

-This is totaly Ecommerce project you can cloe and start the project.
+This is totaly Ecommerce project you can clone and start the project.

-There is only one thing that you want to do is to create database.
+This is web based project that developed on following languages and technologies:
+ Front-End:
+  1.HTML
+  2.CSS
+  3.JAVASCRIPT
+ Back-End:
+  PHP-5
+ Database:
+  Mysql